Viktoria Huegel, B.A. M.A. Ph.D.

 My research is driven by the concern with contemporary authoritarianism; it investigates strategies of resistance and aims to revive our democratic imagination.
 More specifically, I am interested in the critique of traditional political paradigms such as authority, political leadership, nationalism, and the state, that still determine theories of social transformation.

-Authority and Authoritarianism: My first book, From Authority to Authoritarianism and back again (forthcoming), develops a post-foundational concept of authority to defend democratic institutions and procedures against their undermining by new authoritarian politics.
-It critically examines the idea of authority in the work of Weber, Schmitt, and Arendt, drawing on post-structuralism, Black radicalism, and the philosophy of translation.
+Authority and Authoritarianism: My first book, From Authority to Authoritarianism and back again (forthcoming with SUNY), develops a post-foundational concept of authority to defend democratic institutions and procedures against their undermining by new authoritarian politics.
+It critically examines the idea of authority in the work of Max Weber, Carl Schmitt, and Hannah Arendt, drawing on post-structuralism, Black radicalism, and the philosophy of translation.

 Democratic imagination: As part of the ERC project “Prefiguring Democratic Futures”, I work with artists and activists who experiment with the occupation of public space and institutions to enact different imaginaries of democratic futures.
-At the moment, I am particularly interested in performative practices (rhythm, choreographed movement, sound) that expose embodied knowledge that sustains national identity and can also lend themselves to retrain how our bodies relate to each other.
-Together with Tanay Ghandi (Southampton University), I am co-editing a special issue on “Radical Aesthetics” (forthcoming with Krisis.
-Journal for contemporary philosophy.)
+I am particularly interested in performative practices (rhythm, choreographed movement, sound) that expose embodied knowledge that sustains national identity but also lend themselves to retrain how our bodies relate to each other.

-Political leadership: I am co-editing an edited collection, Primus inter pares?
-Popular leadership in theory and practice, which critically examines the figure of the leader as a constitutive aspect of populist politics and social movements.
+Political leadership: I am editor of the edited volume Popular leadership in theory and practice (forthcoming with Routledge), which critically examines the figure of the leader as a constitutive aspect of populist politics and social movements.

 Publications